wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 - Access to kibana url in the browser, http://localhost:5601 or http://yourlocalip:5601, and set up a new index pattern
 - Kibana will ask you to "Configure an index pattern", then do the following:
  - Check "Use event times to create index names"
  - Index pattern interval: Daily
  - Index name or pattern: **[ossec-]YYYY.MM.DD**
+ - On **Time-field name** list select **@timestamp** option
+ - Click on Create button
+ - Go to Discover tap on top bar buttons.

 .. note:: Kibana will search Elasticsearch index name pattern "ossec-yyyy.mm.dd" you need to generate alerts from OSSEC BEFORE try to set up an index pattern on kibana, otherwise Kibana won't find any index on elasticsearch.
 For example you can try a sudo -s and miss the password on purpose several times.